onlyonion/development/docs/20-framework/src/spring/spring-aop/framework/JdkDynamicAopProxy.md

 			target = targetSource.getTarget();
 			Class<?> targetClass = (target != null ? target.getClass() : null);

-			// Get the interception chain for this method.
-			List<Object> chain = this.advised.getInterceptorsAndDynamicInterceptionAdvice(method, targetClass);
+			// Get the interception chain for this method. 拦截器链 List<Object> chain = this.advised.getInterceptorsAndDynamicInterceptionAdvice(method, targetClass);

 			// Check whether we have any advice.
 If we don't, we can fallback on direct